Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @subsubsection occt_ocaf_3_4_4 Testing the attachment to a label

-You can test whether an attribute is attached to a label or not by using TDF_Attribute::IsA with the GUID of the attribute as an argument.
-In the example below, you test whether the current label has an integer attribute, and then, if that is so, how many attributes are attached to it.
-TDataStd_Integer::GetID provides the GUID argument needed by the method IsAttribute.
+You can test whether an attribute is attached to a label or not by using *TDF_Attribute::IsA* with the GUID of the attribute as an argument.
+In the example below, you test whether the current label has an integer attribute, and then, if that is so, how many attributes are attached to it. *TDataStd_Integer::GetID* provides the GUID argument needed by the method IsAttribute.

-TDF_Attribute::HasAttribute tests whether there is an attached attribute, and TDF_Tool::NbAttributes returns the number of attributes attached to the label in question, *current *here,
+*TDF_Attribute::HasAttribute* tests whether there is an attached attribute, and *TDF_Tool::NbAttributes* returns the number of attributes attached to the label in question, e.g. *current*.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 // Testing of attribute attachment
 //